yuvalyitz/home/_publications/hardness unrelated.md

 citation: "Hermelin, D., Itzhaki, Y., Molter, H., and Shabtay, D. (2022). *Hardness of Interval Scheduling on Unrelated Machines.* In *17th International Symposium on Parameterized and Exact Computation (IPEC 2022).* Leibniz International Proceedings in Informatics (LIPIcs), Vol. 249, pp. 18:1–18:16.
 Schloss Dagstuhl – Leibniz-Zentrum für Informatik."
 ---

-We establish new **parameterized** and **classical hardness** results for *Interval Scheduling on Unrelated Machines* — a fundamental scheduling problem motivated by just-in-time manufacturing, where jobs must be completed exactly at their deadlines.

-Given \( n \) jobs and \( m \) machines, each job has a deadline, a weight, and machine-dependent processing times.
-The objective is to maximize the total weight of jobs completed precisely at their deadlines, yielding a uniquely defined processing interval per job on each machine.
+We provide new (parameterized) computational hardness results for Interval Scheduling on Unrelated Machines.
+It is a classical scheduling problem motivated from just-in-time or lean manufacturing, where the goal is to complete jobs exactly at their deadline.
+We are given n jobs and m machines.
+Each job has a deadline, a weight, and a processing time that may be different on each machine.
+The goal is find a schedule that maximizes the total weight of jobs completed exactly at their deadline.
+Note that this uniquely defines a processing time interval for each job on each machine.

-Our results show that the problem is **W[1]-hard when parameterized by the number of machines \(m\)**, even in the restricted setting of parallel machines with *eligible-machine* sets.
-This resolves **Open Problem 8** from Mnich and van Bevern’s 2018 list of open questions on parameterized complexity in scheduling.
+Interval Scheduling on Unrelated Machines is closely related to coloring interval graphs and has been thoroughly studied for several decades.
+However, as pointed out by Mnich and van Bevern [Computers & Operations Research, 2018], the parameterized complexity for the number m of machines as a parameter remained open.
+We resolve this by showing that Interval Scheduling on Unrelated Machines is W[1]-hard when parameterized by the number m of machines.
+To this end, we prove W[1]-hardness with respect to m of the special case where we have parallel machines with eligible machine sets for jobs.
+This answers Open Problem 8 of Mnich and van Bevern’s list of 15 open problems in the parameterized complexity of scheduling [Computers & Operations Research, 2018].

-We further prove that the **unweighted** variant is **NP-complete**, settling an open problem posed by Sung and Vlach (*Journal of Scheduling*, 2005).
+Furthermore, we resolve the computational complexity status of the unweighted version of Interval Scheduling on Unrelated Machines by proving that it is NP-complete.
+This answers an open question by Sung and Vlach [Journal of Scheduling, 2005].

 ---